Anomaly Detection with Neural Parsers That Never Reject: Approach

 \subsection{Anomaly localization}

 It is of practical interest to not only determine whether a sentence is anomalous, but also to localize the anomalous token(s) within the sentence.
 We attempt to achieve this by determining which of the sentence's tokens are ``covered'' by the unexpected rules, or by rules $w$ with unexpected precedence constraints $(w \succ u \land v) \notin C$.
-A token is {\em covered} by a rule if this rule applies at some node in the parse tree for the sentence, and the token is a child of that node.
+A token is {\em covered} by a rule if this rule applies at some node in the parse tree for the sentence, and a child of that node is a leaf node that corresponds to this token.
 As an example, returning to the right side of \cref{fig:proposed:parser:trees}, the unexpected rule \mintinline[breaklines]{text}|'{G' -> '{' '{'| covers the first two tokens in the sentence.
 We consider this anomaly to be correctly localized because these tokens are adjacent to the token that was deleted.
 We note that the unexpected rule \mintinline[breaklines]{text}|'{G}}' -> '{G}' '}'| covers the last token, and thus gives another candidate (though incorrect) location for an anomaly.
 The rule \mintinline[breaklines]{text}|'{G}{G}' -> '{G}' '{G}'| does not cover any tokens, because it applies at a node that has no leaf nodes as children.
-We have experimented with an alternative notion of coverage, where a token need not be a child of a node with an unexpected rule, so long as it is a descendent, but found that this resulted in poorer localization performance.